gletort/FishFeats/docs/Installation.md

 You might have to restart napari after the installation.

 ??? tip "Updating some dependencies version"
-	If you need to change some dependencies version, you can do so by opening the Napari Terminal by clicking the icon at the bottom left of the Napari window.
+	If you need to change some dependencies version, you can do so by opening the Napari Terminal by clicking the icon :material-console-line: at the bottom left of the Napari window.
 Then write `pip install modulename==versionnumber` to install the `modulename` library with the given version number.